Sreekanth-Challa/Challa-Sreekanth-Resume/README.md

 **Trainings :**
 - Government Polytechnic,Srikakulam has undergone my Industrial Training program from -1st May, 2017 to 31st May, 2017. <br>
-- Government Polytechnic,Srikakulam has undergone my IT Essentials : PC Hardware and Software Course in Cisco Networking Academy, Dt : 09-july 2018. <br>
+- Government Polytechnic,Srikakulam has undergone my IT Essentials : PC Hardware and Software Course in Cisco Networking Academy, Dt : 09-July 2018. <br>
--
+- Government Polytechnic,Srikakulam has undergone my Mobility Fundamentals Series: Wireless Technology and Standards course in Cisco Networking Academy, Dt : 27-August 2018. <br>